7 Differences between baking soda and baking powder

 6. The sixth difference between Baking Soda and Baking Powder is that the reaction time of sodium bicarbonate with acid ingredients in recipes varies among different sources, but it can happen within one minute or take up to 15 minutes depending on the recipe ingredients used.
 For example, by adding sour cream to a batter containing baking soda, the reaction time will be very quick.

 7. The seventh difference between Baking Soda and Baking Powder is that baking soda reacts with acid ingredients immediately while baking powder takes longer to react.
-For example, adding vinegar or lemon juice before using a batter containing both baking soda and flour can cause an immediate chemical reaction which causes bubbles of carbon dioxide to be released, which is what makes baked goods rise.
+For example, adding vinegar or lemon juice before using a batter containing both baking soda and flour can cause an immediate chemical reaction which causes bubbles of carbon dioxide to be released, which is what makes baked good.